INTERSTAT/Statistics-Contextualized/test-case-sep.md

 The code lists used in the data are documented in the [Eionet](https://www.eionet.europa.eu/) [Data Dictionary](https://dd.eionet.europa.eu/).
 They are available in SKOS form, with additional information.
 For example the [AQD - Air Quality Pollutants](http://dd.eionet.europa.eu/vocabulary/aq/pollutant/) scheme contains also data on recommended unit or measurement equipment for the pollutant.
 Most URIs are dereferenceable, at least in a browser.

-In DDI-CDI term, air quality data from the AIDE F flow would be naturally represented as a "Wide" data structure
+In DDI-CDI terms, air quality data from the AIDE F flow would be naturally represented as a "Wide" data structure.

+### Census data

+The SEP pilot plans to combine air quality data with demographic data from the French and Italian censuses.
+The precise choice of census data has to be agreed upon within the Interstat project, but it is likely that data whose metadata are defined by [European legislation](https://ec.europa.eu/eurostat/fr/web/population-demography/population-housing-censuses/legislation) will be selected in order to minimize interoperability questions and ensure reproductibility at the European level.
+The [explanatory notes](https://ec.europa.eu/eurostat/en/web/products-manuals-and-guidelines/-/ks-gq-18-010) for the 2021 census round give details on this subject.
+In particular, they present a new feature of the 2021 round: the dissemination of population data at the 1 km² grid level, for which Eurostat will provide Inspire metadata and which will be particularly interesting to combine with air quality data.

+For testing purposes, it is easier to start with simple data, for example the breakdown of population by age range, sex and municipality.

+In DDI-CDI terms, census data corresponds to a "Dimensional" (actually "Cube") data structure.